Damian Vu Thanh

-Damian Vu Thanh An (born 25 August 2003) is a Polish professional footballer who plays as a midfielder for The Cong–Viettel.
+Damian Vu Thanh An (born 25 August 2003) is a Polish professional footballer who plays as a midfielder for V.League 1 club The Cong–Viettel.

 Early life

 Vu Thanh was born in Poland to a Vietnamese father and a Polish mother.

 Career

 Vu Thanh started his career with Olimpia Grudziądz, where he made 40 league appearances and scored two goals and helped the club achieve promotion from the fourth tier to the third tier from the 2022–23 season.

 During the summer of 2024, Vu Thanh was sent on loan to Stal Brzeg in the III liga, where he made 11 league appearances and scored one goal.
 Following his stint there, he signed for Vietnamese side The Cong–Viettel ahead of the 2025–26 V.League 1.
 He scored in his debut for The Cong–Viettel in the team's 3–0 win over Cong An Ho Chi Minh City on 22 August 2025.